katefang/mei/README.md

 **Project Description**

-This is an e-commerce site for beauty products.
-I will be using an api called makeup api.
+The Good Beauty is an e-commerce site for beauty products.
+The site is built on "makeup api".
+Users will be able to search prodcuts by brand, categories etc..

 <br>